PLC-lang/rusty/book/src/api_lib_guide.md

 ### 1. Introduction

 - **Purpose**: why do we write this and who do we write this for
-- **Scope**: This guideline applies to all developers contributing to the `m100-application-runtime` async scheduler API.
+- **Scope**: This guideline applies to all developers writing libraries for use in IEC61131-3 applications.

 ### 2. Style-Specific Guidelines